- How much is gap insurance in Rhode Island?

 How much is gap insurance in Rhode Island by age group?

-The table below lists the average gap insurance rates in Rhode Island based on age.
+The table below shows the average gap insurance rates in Rhode Island by age.

 How does gap insurance work in Rhode Island?